 This article will demonstrate the value of NLP approaches when applied to course surveys and narratives.
-Multiple techniques will be utilized to include topic modeling.
-Topic modeling will provide insight into the trends of word distribu-
+Multiple techniques will be utilized to include topic mod-

 Kim Cates completed an MS in data analytics from Seton Hall University in 2019.
 She has an extensive background in research, machine learning, statistical modeling, and neuroscience.
 While working as a data scientist at KBR Incorporated, Cates has focused extensively on capturing trends from unstructured text using natural language processing (NLP) centered on building predictive maintenance models across various aircraft platforms.
 Kim intends to apply her expertise in NLP to build optimized workflow systems for defense in logistics applications.